Mainland Headwear Holdings:

 Nomination Committee has considered measurable objectives based on their professional experience and ethnicity to implement the board diversity policy.
 Such objectives will be reviewed from time to time to ensure their appropriateness and the progress made towards achieving those objectives will be ascertained.
 Nomination Committee will review the board diversity policy, as appropriate, to ensure its continued effectiveness from time to time.

 A proposal for the appointment of a new Director will be considered and reviewed by the Board.
 All candidates must be able to meet the standards as set forth in Rules 3.08 and 3.09 of the Listing Rules.
-A candidate who is to be appointed as an Independent Non-executive Director should also meet the independence criteria set out in Rule 3.13 of the Listing Rules.
+A candidate who is to be appointed as an independent non-executive Director should also meet the independence criteria set out in Rule 3.13 of the Listing Rules.In selecting and recommending candidates for directorship, the Nomination Committee takes into account a wide variety of factors, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge, length of service and any other factors that it may consider relevant and applicable from time to time.

 A.6.
-Director Nomination Policy
+Director Nomination Procedures

 A.7.
 Responsibilities of Directors